 Simple test for presence of clear chromate

 Q. We are trying to confirm the presence of a clear chromate conversion on an aluminum extrusion.
 Is there a simple chemical (or other) test that can confirm that the chromate is there?
-Specifically, the coating is per Mil-C-5541 [link by ed. to spec at TechStreet]E Class 3, and the base metal is 6063-T5 aluminum.
+Specifically, the coating is per Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil]E Class 3, and the base metal is 6063-T5 aluminum.
 Is it possible to determine that it meets the class 3 thickness?
 We are trying to avoid the costs of outside material testing.

 - Cambridge, Massachusetts